2d1ff1cult/JPL-Su2025-2d3dgen/README.md

 - https://github.com/2d1ff1cult/cadrille

 3. To run PartPacker, execute `partpacker_run.bat`
+4. When performing inference with Cadrille, open CMD and do:
+   - `2d3dgen\Scripts\activate`
+This starts the virtual environment

 Changes were made to the original developers' code and stored in these forks.
 The original repos are incompatible with any of the work presented here.